Soulsender/Notes/Networking/Routing/EIGRP/EIGRP.md

 - not all RTP packets are sent reliably
 - `update`, `query`,`reply`
 ### Packets Types
+- hello
-- hello - used to discover and form adjacencies
+	- used to discover and form adjacencies
+	- unreliably sent, no ack
+- update
-	- unreliably sent
+	- sent initially for topology info
+	- reliable, needs ack
+	- only contain relevant routing info
+	- unicast
+- query, reply
+	- used by DUAL when searching for network
-	- no ack
+	- reliable, needs ack
+	- queries are multicast/unicast
--
+	- reply are unicast